 I also discovered a non-commercial radio station at 90.7, WFUV licensed to Fordham University.
 I was determined to work in radio and when I was accepted at Fordham, working at WFUV was just as important (actually more) as my classes.
 It was while at WFUV, a fellow student Ken Hayes, told me about a part-time opening at a 50,000 watt radio station in the Hudson Valley, WHUD-FM.
 It wasn’t playing music I listened to (beautiful music at the time), but it was a chance to get my first paid job.
 Well, I was hired and somehow these many years later I am still here.

 It has been a long journey through many jobs, although for most of these years I have programmed WHUD, with three different owners and have had the chance to work with so many great people.
 From the legendary Joe O’Brien and Ed Baer to the current staff, I have had so much fun putting together what you hear on 100.7 WHUD.
 My love of music and the influence of the music I grew up listening to in the 1960’s has helped develop the mix you hear whenever you tune to 100.7 WHUD or listen on-line.
 We target adults who like popular music from the 60’s right up to today.
 Although there are a number of stations in the New York Metropolitan Area that play similar music, WHUD’s playlist is one of the deepest of stations who program adult contemporary music.
-That is why when you tune in you’ll hear The Beatles and Motown, The Eagles and Fleetwood Mac, Chicago and Journey, Celine Dion and Gloria Estefan, and many of today’s current artists like Maroon 5, Katy Perry, Bruno Mars, The Lumineers and so many others.
+That is why when you tune in you’ll hear artists like The Eagles, Fleetwood Mac, and Billy Joel and many of today’s current artists like Maroon 5, Katy Perry, Bruno Mars, and so many others.
 From the old, to the new we play “One Great Song After Another”.
 At the same time we would like to think we keep you informed with news, weather, traffic and what is going on in the Hudson Valley with community news and events.
-For more than 41 years, 100.7 WHUD has laughed and cried with you as events have unfolded.
+For more than 47 years, 100.7 WHUD has laughed and cried with you as events have unfolded.

 Since September 11, 2001, programming a radio station and in particular 100.7 WHUD has been probably my biggest challenge.
 I want to thank everyone who has been on the air for the work they have done to help our nation and region understand and cope with everything that happened that day.
 I don’t know if we can ever do enough for those who lost friends and relatives.
 I only hope we somehow have made things better.